The Legacy at Cary Creek

-Located in a Lively College Town, the Fashionable 55+ Community of Legacy at Cary Creek Has Single Family Homes, a Clubhouse, a Neighborhood Garden, Old Growth Trees and More
+Located in a Lively College Town, the Fashionable 55+ Community of The Legacy at Cary Creek Has Single Family Homes, a Clubhouse, a Neighborhood Garden, Old Growth Trees and More

-Part of Auburn, Alabama's 330-acre mixed-use Cary Creek development, Legacy is being built by locally owned Michael Allen Homes.
+Part of Auburn, Alabama's 330-acre mixed-use Cary Creek development, The Legacy is being built by locally-owned Michael Allen Homes.
 The neighborhood's 57 acres spread across a landscape filled with trees, ponds, and a winding stream.
 When complete, this 55+ community will consist of 143 single family houses.

 Ten floor plans are currently available, with two more in the pipeline.
 Although each one can be customized with a second floor or basement, all designs focus on single level living.
-Stairless entries lead to accessible layouts that range in size from 1,956 square feet to 2,630 square feet.
+Stairless entries lead to accessible layouts that range in size from about 1,956 square feet to 2,630 square feet.
 Most have two to six bedrooms, two to six bathrooms, an attached two to two and a half car garage on the side or in the front or rear of the house, and a garden room or porch.
 Exteriors are brick, often with front columns and dormer windows.

 Prices begin in the high-$300,000s, although current prices are in the $400,000s.
 Please verify this price with a Realtor as it is bound to change.
 HOA dues help pay for landscaping, amenities, and common area maintenance.

-The Legacy's new clubhouse has a demonstration kitchen, a fitness center, a great room, a library, billiards, and card tables.
+The Legacy's 3,500 square foot clubhouse has a demonstration kitchen, a fitness center, a great room, a library, billiards, and card tables.
 Outside, there is a swimming pool, an outdoor kitchen, a community garden, a croquet lawn, and courts for bocce as well as pickleball.
 An activities manager helps neighbors organize swimming, dancing, and tailgate parties.
 Cary Creek also has a rich menu of clubs and concerts.